Fox Facts for Kids (Clever Hunters and Nightlife Secrets)

 Many people decide that having a fox in their yard isn't welcome.
 To make sure foxes don't stay in your yard long or choose your yard for a den, you can follow these steps:

-1. 🚫🍟 No Snacks, Please - Don't give foxes any snacks.
+No Snacks, Please - Don't give foxes any snacks.
 It might make them keep coming back.
-And never try to get near or pet a fox.
+And never try to get near a fox or pet one.

-2. 🍎🐦Pet Food Patrol: Keep pet food inside so foxes aren't tempted.
+Pet Food Patrol: Keep pet food inside to deter foxes.

-3. πŸΎπŸ—‘οΈClean Up Crew: Make sure your garbage is closed tightly, and clean up fallen fruits or birdseed.
+Clean Up Crew: Make sure your garbage is tightly sealed, and clean up fallen fruit or birdseed.

 Human Society Article: "What to do about Foxes"